2seer/secondBrain/_notes/your first note.md

 **`embed_tweets`**: when set to `true`, tweet URLs on their own lines will be replaced with a Twitter embed.
 Default value is `false`.

-### Automatic bi-directional links
+# Automatic Bi-directional Links

 Notice in the "Notes mentioning this note" section that there is another note linking to this note.
 This is a bi-directional link, and those are automatically created when you create links to other notes.

-### Link previews
+# Link Previews

-If you're on a device with mouse support, try hovering your mouse on internal links to preview the notes: [[a note about cats]].
+If you're on a device with mouse support, try hovering your mouse on internal links to preview the notes: [[cats]].

 Links that have been previewed will be cached to avoid redundant requests.

-### Images and other Markdown goodies
+# Images and Other Markdown Goodies

 Finally, because you have the full power of Markdown in this template, you can use regular Markdown syntax for various formatting options.